 ISMMS requires students to take the MCAT within three years of their desired matriculation date.

-Icahn School of Medicine prefers students to submit a committee letter or package of letters.
-However, if these options are unavailable to students, they must submit at least three separate letters of recommendation.
+ISMMS prefers students to submit a committee letter or package of letters.
+However, if these options are unavailable, students must submit at least three separate letters of recommendation.

 These letters must be written by people who can speak to your passion for a career in medicine and your academic potential.
 Possible sources include research mentors, supervisors, professors, or clinical preceptors.